rak-n-rok/Krake/docs/dev/architecture.rst

-The control plane is responsible for bringing the declarative API to life: it synchronizes the declared desired state of a API resource with the managed real world object (see also :ref:`dev/concepts:Control Plane` on the concepts chapter).
+The control plane is responsible for bringing the declarative API to life: it synchronizes the declared desired state of a API resource with the managed real world object (see also :ref:`dev/concepts:Control Plane` in the concepts chapter and :ref:`dev/controllers/index:General Architecture` in the controllers chapter).

 The control plane consists of a set of *controllers*.
 Normally, one controller is responsible for one kind of resource, e.g. the Kubernetes Application